 The Securities Act of 1933 also establishes how investment broker-dealers, agents, and advisers must register their credentials.
 Any failure to do so prior to engaging in professional securities services may be grounds for criminal charges.
 A knowledgeable attorney can offer clarification on what circumstances might justify securities fraud charges in Omaha.

-Potential Consequences upon Conviction
+Potential Consequences Upon Conviction

 Get in Touch with an Omaha Securities Fraud Attorney Today

 Simply being accused of fraudulent activity can be a career-ending development for a broker or financial adviser.
-If you were charged with securities fraud, hiring a steadfast and diligent legal representative may be crucial to protecting your rights and best interests.
+If you were charged with securities fraud, hiring a steadfast legal representative may be crucial to protecting your rights and best interests.